espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Defiance Unto Death.md

 * * *

 You loathe the alghollthus and their mind magic, and you've been trained to be willing to die rather than give into mental manipulation.
-If you would start your turn [[Confused]], [[Controlled]], or [[Fleeing]] due to a failed Will save, you can attempt a Will save against the same DC; on a success, you become [[Paralyzed]] until your next turn, rather than act against your will.
+If you would start your turn [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Confused]], [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Controlled]], or [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fleeing]] due to a failed Will save, you can attempt a Will save against the same DC; on a success, you become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Paralyzed]] until your next turn, rather than act against your will.